gboulant/todogo/doc/talks/talk01.rst

 Selecting an active context
 ===========================

-Hey!
-But where is my job todo list?
-The job todo list was created with the demo context, and you currently point to the sport context:
+*"Hey!
+But where is my job todo list?"* The job todo list was created with the demo context, and you currently point to the sport context:

 .. code:: shell